Alicia-max/Lateral_Index/README.md

  - LaPy

 ## Compatibility
-The codes have been tested on versions of Python 3.8 and .. and versions of MATLAB R2021b and .
+The codes have been tested on versions of Python 3.8/3.10 and versions of MATLAB R2020b/R2021b.